Time is a fantastic topic for songwriters because let’s face it… we’re all sort of bound by it.

 The track Time from Bowie’s Diamond Dog’s album is another fabulous song about the passing of time.

 In particular, the time waiting to go on stage (Bowie was known to get terrible stage fright and apparently used his personas to combat the fear).
-The song captures the emotions he’s feeling as the time approaches.
+The song captures the emotions he’s feeling as ‘showtime’ gets nearer (Janis Joplin was another who hated the waiting around before the show).

-“Oh, well, I look at my watch, it say nine twenty-five and I think “oh God, I’m still alive””
+“Oh, well, I look at my watch, it says nine twenty-five and I think ‘oh God, I’m still alive'”.

 The end repeats…”we should be on by now, we should be on by now”